-Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
-The Proposed Project is located in an urbanized area of Los A resources located on the Project Site or in the vicinity of the Proposed Project would not be located in a Mineral Resource would not result in the loss of availability of a known mineral e Project Si Zone in the te as mapped General Plan. by the Coun The Propose ty.
-The d Projec b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
-The Proposed Project is not located within a Mineral Res 11 , ,
+Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? \boxtimes The Proposed Project is located in an urbanized area of Los A resources located on the Project Site or in the vicinity of th Proposed Project would not be located in a Mineral Resource would not result in the loss of availability of a known mineral e Project Si Zone in the te as mapped General Plan. by the Coun The Proposed ty.
+47 The d Project b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
+The Proposed Project is not located within a Mineral Res ource Zone as mapped b by the Count ty.
+48 The

-The Proposed Project is not located within a Mineral Resource Zone as mapped by the County.
-The resources and materials used in the construction of the Proposed Project would not include any materials considered rare or unique.
+The Proposed Project is not located within a Mineral Resource Zone as mapped by the County.48 The resources and materials used in the construction of the Proposed Project would not include any materials considered rare or unique.
 The Proposed Project would not be located in a Mineral Resource Zone in the General Plan.
 The Proposed Project would not result in the loss of availability of a locally important mineral resource recovery site.
 Therefore, no impact would occur.